Important Changes to Travel in 2026

 • Some cities required payment in cash at check-in.

-U.S. alerts, changes, and tips:
+Travel to the United States alerts, changes, and tips:

 • All applicants are required to submit advanced biometric data, including facial recognition scans and fingerprints.